Bali

 After grabbing some lunch, head towards Crystal Bay to catch the sunset.
 Find this too crowded?
 Hike on towards Padan Beach and chill with a coconut as you watch the sun set.

-Day 2 in Nusa Penida - East coast
+Nusa Penida Tour Day 2 - East coast

-The sights we are covering today on the east side of Nusa Penida are close by to one another but a long distance from the harbour, so you will need to get an early start if you want to catch the postcard perfect Diamond Beach without a lot of people around.
+The sights we are covering on the Nusa Penida Tour Day 2 will be on the east side of Nusa Penida.
+All of these sights are close by to one another but a long distance from the harbour, so you will need to get an early start if you want to catch the postcard perfect Diamond Beach without a lot of people around.

 Diamond Beach